tanupat92/cohort_iden/README.md

 ## data
 - 1000 patients Synthea dataset
 - snomed-ct and loinc for ontology
+    - to run properly, these 3 files need to be downloaded and copy into back/data
+        - sct2_Concept_Full*
+        - sct2_Description_Full*
+        - sct2_Relationship_Full*

 ## how to use
 1. search a term